BHX2/BottlenoseDB/README.md

 #Bottlenose
 **Bottlenose** is a platform for building artificially intelligent programs.
-The engine is written in Python and uses a simple scripting language called **Cogscript** to streamline communication of logic while allowing compensation for robust natural language vocabularies.
+The engine is written in Python and uses a simple scripting language to streamline communication of logic while allowing compensation for robust natural language vocabularies.

 ###Synonyms
 Use `=` to indicate synonymous words or phrases.
 Multiple synonyms can be defined at once if seperated by commas.
 All phrases should be written in *camelCase* such that spaces are removed between words, the first word is in all lower case, and all subsequent words are capitalized; capitilazation of proper nouns and acronyms can be preserved.
 Examples: *houseCat*, *Garfield*, *LOLCat*.
-When possible the singular form of noun phrases should be used.
+In general the singular form of noun phrases should be used.
 Also, all punctuation including single-quotes should be omitted.
 ```
-cat = kitty, feline
+cat ~ kitty, feline
 ```

 ###Taxonomy